Public Holidays in Gabon 2026 – National & Public Holidays

 Overview of Public Holidays in Gabon

 Gabonese public holidays include fixed Gregorian dates (e.g., New Year, Independence Day, Christmas) and moveable religious observances (Easter, Eid al-Fitr, Eid al-Adha).
-The list below reflects officially announced and widely recognized observances.
+The lists below reflect officially recognized and commonly observed holidays.

 List of Public Holidays in Gabon (2025)